sean5505/cheapBreakout/README.md

 ## Conclusion

 Although the project was a rebuild of a previous project, it required many different countermeasures to allievate problems brought up by the migration, such taking advantage of Zustand  to facilitate state updates across the application, utilizing the modern approach of Functional Components over Class Components, and debugging the code during the rebuild and integration of new features.
-Ultimately, this project...  enhancing my knowledge of React.
+Unlike the original, and using React, I was able to keep a cleaner code structure, facilitating smoother project enhancements.
+Ultimately, this project provided a significant opportunity for me to enhance my proficiency in React, contributing to the expansion of my front-end expertise.
 The knowledge and experience accquired will be prove to be beneficial in future projects.

 ---
 ## Future Plans
-- Testing
+- **Testing**
 - Code Cleanup/ Organizational Improvements
-- Conditional Powerups, limited by a set amount of time
+- Conditional Powerups
-- Playable on Mobile?
+- Mobile Design?